clearlydefined/service/README.md

-# service
+# ClearlyDefined service
-The service side of clearlydefined.io.
-This service mainly manages curations, human inputs and corrections, of harvested data.
-The ClearlyDefined crawler does the bulk of the harvesting so here we manage the open source/crowd-sourced part of ClearlyDefined.
+This is the service side of clearlydefined.io.
+The service mainly manages curations, human inputs and corrections, of harvested data.
+The [ClearlyDefined crawler](https://github.com/clearlydefined/crawler) does the bulk of the harvesting so here we manage the open source/crowd-sourced part of ClearlyDefined.
 Users come together to add data, review data, and propose upstream changes to clarify the state of a project.

 Like other open source projects, ClearlyDefined works with contributions coming as pull requests on a GitHub repo.
+In our case, curations are contributed to the [ClearlyDefined curated-data](https://github.com/clearlydefined/curated-data) repo.
 Those PRs are reviewed, discussed and ultimately merged into the curation repo.
-From there this service _builds_ a database that further merges automatically harvested data with the newly curated data.
+From there this service _builds_ a database that further merges automatically harvested data with the newly curated data and makes it available via REST APIs.

 In effect the curated data for a project is a _fork_ of the project.
 Like most forks, we don't want to maintain changes as they quickly rot and need constant care and attention.
 Besides, the stated goal of ClearlyDefined is to help projects become more successful through clear data about the projects.
 The best way to do that is work with the upstream projects to include the data directly in projects themselves.